 A water-colour painting clearly shows the two buildings:

 This image provides significant information about Temple Dinsley.
-There has been much mis-information printed about the two mansions - and archaeological findings have been mis-interpreted as a result.
-For these reasons, the image will be examined in detail and conclusions will be made.
+There has been considerable mis-information and fake history written about the two mansions.
+Moreover archaeological findings may have been mis-interpreted as a result.
+For these reasons, this image will be examined in detail and conclusions will be made.

 When was the water-colour painted?